Operation Medusa: September 11–14

 The next four days there was virtually no fighting with NATO reporting that the Taliban have fled.
 NATO troops, however, found a large number of booby traps left behind by the Taliban.
 On September 14, the 11th day of the operation, troops began moving ahead into Taliban-controlled areas of Pashmula.
 As the hours unfolded evidence of the Taliban's presence mounted: 50 kg of nitrogen, dozens of batteries, rocket-propelled grenades, ammunition, tunnels and bunkers.
 Meanwhile, connections to drug trafficking were evident at the compound.
 NATO and Afghan soldiers had to check every building and scour every inch of ground before victory could be declared and residents allowed to return to their homes.
 "Caution is the name of the game today," Major Geoff Abthorpe, Officer Commanding "B" Company, said Wednesday as the day began.
 "Slow is smooth, and smooth is fast."
 As NATO troops forged ahead, they were on the lookout for Taliban fighters.
-The insurgents had showed a stronger-than-expected resistance, but it now appeared they've fled their stronghold, which some had suspected would serve as a last stand.
+The insurgents had shown a stronger-than-expected resistance, but it now appeared they've fled their stronghold, which some had suspected would serve as a last stand.
 Many Canadian soldiers were excited and had anxiety because they were worried that the Taliban managed to flee to fight another day.
 But at the day's end an Afghan interpreter with the Canadian troops reported that he heard radio chatter from the Taliban, and that they were saying about pulling together in a spot to dig in and fight.

 But the Taliban did not dig in.
 Instead some 400 heavily armed Taliban crossed into the western Farah province, taking control of its Gulistan district after chasing away the police and burning the district headquarters and a local clinic on September 14, 2006.